dolphin-emu/dolphin/Readme.txt

 [Video Plugins]
 Plugin_VideoDX9: Render with Direct3D 9
+Plugin_VideoDX11: Render with Direct3D 11
 Plugin_VideoOGL: Render with OpenGL + Cg Shader Language

-[Gamecube Controller Plugins]
-Plugin_GCPad: Use keyboard or joypads

 [Wiimote Plugins]
-Plugin_Wiimote: Use native wiimote or keyboard
+Plugin_Wiimote: Use native wiimote or keyboard (legacy)
+Plugin_WiimoteNew: Use native wiimote or keyboard (incomplete)

 [Sys Files]
 totaldb.dsy: Database of symbols (for devs only)